SLAPP Suits: Musical number

-Oliver staged a five-minute musical number initially set in his studio, titled "Eat Shit, Bob!" after the miner's returned check.
-There, he began singing slowly that "even though he'll threaten legal Armageddon, we have just one tiny thing to say ..." and then extended his middle finger and exclaimed "Bob Murray can go fuck himself today!"
-He then introduced the "Suck My Balls, Bob" dancers, who moved the setting to Times Square as they recounted fictional anecdotes of Murray committing outlandish and horrifying acts.
-They joked that he perpetrated the 1994 Cobo Arena attack on Nancy Kerrigan, spat on the face of the Mona Lisa, cut off the ear of Vincent van Gogh, shot puppies into outer space, advised Adolf Hitler to quit painting and "find a new career", served as Bill Cosby's drug supplier and Jeffrey Epstein's prison guard, murdered Archduke Franz Ferdinand of Austria and started World War I, has sexual intercourse with squirrels, and was the unidentified Zodiac Killer.
+For the final portion of the segment, Oliver staged a five-minute musical number titled Eat Shit, Bob! after the miner's returned check.
+Initially set in his studio, it began with Oliver singing slowly that "even though he'll threaten legal Armageddon, we have just one tiny thing to say..." and then he gave the finger and exclaimed "Bob Murray can go fuck himself today!"
+Oliver then introduced the "Suck My Balls Bob Dancers”, who moved the setting to the streets of New York City as they and an increasing cast recounted fictional anecdotes of Murray committing outlandish and horrifying acts.
+They jokingly sang that he perpetrated the assault of Nancy Kerrigan, spat on the Mona Lisa, cut off Vincent van Gogh's ear, launched puppies into outer space, advised Adolf Hitler to quit painting and "find a new career", sold drugs to Bill Cosby and served as Jeffrey Epstein's prison guard, carried out the assassination of Archduke Franz Ferdinand and started World War I, inserted candy into his rectum in an M&M’s store, masturbates to Schindler’s List, had sexual intercourse with squirrels, and was the unidentified Zodiac Killer.
+The segment ends with Oliver and the dancers in Times Square, reminding Murray that "it doesn't count as slander 'cuz it's way too weird.", before culminating with the number's title.

-Oliver centered parts of the song on his First Amendment rationale, saying that "we made up these anecdotes, they're silly and insane" and "If we discuss Bob Murray in a way no reasonable person could construe as factual, we can say whatever the fuck we like!"
+Oliver centered portions of the song on his First Amendment rationale, saying that "we made up these anecdotes, they're silly and insane" and "If we discuss Bob Murray in a way no reasonable person could construe as factual, we can say whatever the fuck we like!"
 Mr. Nutterbutter made a reappearance as part of a barbershop quartet in squirrel costumes, and Brian d'Arcy James appeared in the role of HBO's legal counsel.